-Rob Kirsch serves as the vice chair of the ELI board.
+Rob Kirsch serves as the chair of the ELI board of directors.
 In 2018, he retired as a partner from WilmerHale LLP, where he chaired the firm’s national environmental practice.
 Between 1983 and 2018 Rob focused his work on environmental and human rights issues.

 Between 2004 and 2015, Rob led a WilmerHale pro bono team representing six men interned at the US Naval base at Guantanamo Bay — receiving a favorable decision before the US Supreme Court, a favorable decision in the first Guantanamo habeas corpus trial, and the only ruling by the US Court of Appeals for the District of Columbia Circuit in favor of a Guantanamo prisoner out of the more than 20 such decisions to date.

-Rob is a Fellow of the American College of Environmental Lawyers, a Trustee of the Nature Conservancy in New Hampshire, Chair of the Board of Trustees of the Mount Washington Observatory, and serves as a Commissioner on the Mount Washington Commission.
+Rob is a Fellow of the American College of Environmental Lawyers, a Trustee of the Nature Conservancy in New Hampshire, Chair of the Board of Trustees of the Mount Washington Observatory, and Vice Chair of the Mount Washington Commission.

 Rob holds a B.S. from Middlebury College and a J.D. from the Cornell Law School.